Hokarari, Kingklip, Pink Ling

 Ling are largely caught as part of the hoki/hake/ling trawl fishery complex.
 Hoki and hake are both MSC certified fisheries.
 There is also an increasing target fishery for ling using bottom longline.

-Ling is managed by Fisheries New Zealand using the Quota Management System (QMS).
-Fisheries New Zealand works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
+Ling is managed by Fisheries New Zealand (FNZ) using the Quota Management System (QMS).
+FNZ works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
 The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans.
 The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long-term within the constraints of ecological sustainability.

 The MSC Certification covers about 93% of all ling caught in New Zealand.
 Ling was re-certified in September 2018.